 Early arrivals are invited to help with Registration and to notify the Renaissance Weekend staff of their availability.

 Conversation over meals is an important part of the Weekend, and all guests are expected to participate in the Common Meals.
 Only children under three are not charged for Common Meals.
-The "on-your-own" meals, Saturday dinner and Sunday lunch, are designed to facilitate participants' enjoyment of Banff and surroundings.
+The "on-your-own" meals, Saturday lunch and dinner, are designed to facilitate participants' enjoyment of Banff and surroundings.
 Meals & Meeting Services Fees may not be reduced for late arrivals, early departures or absences from meals.

 Sports & Recreational Activities

-Afternoons are left unscheduled (Friday from 3:00 P.M. to 6:00 P.M.; Saturday from 3:00 P.M. through the evening, including dinner on your own; and Sunday from 1:00 P.M. to 6:00 P.M., including lunch on your own) for participants' personal and family recreation.
+Afternoons are left unscheduled (Friday from 3:00 P.M. to 6:00 P.M.; Saturday from 1:00 P.M. through the evening, including lunch and dinner on your own; and Sunday from 1:00 P.M. to 6:00 P.M.) for participants' personal and family recreation.
 Banff’s long, sunny Summer days will allow for plenty of time for sightseeing tours, signature hikes and adventurous mountain activities like horseback riding and whitewater rafting.
 Rimrock Resort is located steps from the Banff Upper Hot Springs and the Banff Gondola, which you may ride to the top of Sulphur Mountain.
 For those wanting more activity, you may also pick up the switchback trail from the hotel and hike to the top (5.5 km).